Why should you bother with the science?

 Commercial ice cream freezers generally operate in a similar way.
 The ice cream base is pumped into a metal barrel, surrounded by a very cold refrigerant.
 Simultaneously, a stream of air is introduced into the barrel.
 Inside the barrel, a high speed dasher churns the mixture.
 Modern fully automated freezers can produce thousands of ice cream tubs per hour.

 What about liquid nitrogen?
 Liquid nitrogen can be used to immediately freeze ice cream bases, all in a matter of seconds.
 Handling this freezing agent, however, requires the use of both safety goggles and gloves.
 There is also the risk of severe frostbite.
-The end-result, I have been told, is extremely smooth: the instant freezing guarantees that virtually no large ice crystals will have time to form.
+The end-result is extremely smooth: the instant freezing guarantees that virtually no large ice crystals will have time to form.
 Even ice creams laden with alcohol will freeze without any problems.
 While there are several recent examples of this method put to use commercially, liquid nitrogen clearly remains an unlikely part of any normal kitchen’s ice cream-making equipment.

 – Hardening – After the freezing, you have created ice cream!
 However, fresh out of the churning-step, ice cream is actually only about half-frozen and may need some further time in a freezer to gain more stability (the “dryness” of the ice cream).
 Some consider final temperatures between – 10 and -12 degrees C to be ideal, with the ice cream now being firm enough to scoop well and yet still smooth.